VFC Program

 Determine Which VFC Eligibility Criterion Is Met

 To be VFC-eligible, patients must meet at least one of these four criteria.
-Verification of patient/parent response or self-identification of eligibility criteria is not required.
-No other factor may be considered when screening for VFC eligibility.
+Verification of a parent’s response or self-identification is not required.

 • Medicaid-eligible (or enrolled): Has Medi-Cal as primary or secondary coverage